Contents

 When: Founded in 1837, La Redoute launched a marketplace in 2010.

-Key requirements: La Redoute calls itself a curated marketplace and as such is highly selective when it comes to third-party sellers.
+Key requirements: La Redoute calls itself a curated marketplace and is highly selective when it comes to third-party sellers.
 Merchants must either be brand owners or authorized to sell the brand and, if selling more than €35,000 annually in France, must register for VAT with French tax authorities.

 11. Asos